 25 Tips to Lose Weight Fast

 Hello Everyone.
-Forgive my bold statement, but I wanted to grab your attention (don’t worry, I haven’t duped you!*).
+Forgive my bold statement.
+I wanted to grab your attention (don’t worry, I haven’t duped you!*).
 You see, I know that products to ‘Lose Weight Fast’ are big business.

-There are ‘rapid weight loss pills’, ‘lose weight fast’ potions and ‘quick super slim’ offers all over the internet, and it is so concerning since the supplement market is also an unregulated industry.
+There are ‘rapid weight loss pills,’ ‘lose weight fast’ potions, ‘weight loss injections‘, and ‘quick super slim’ offers all over the internet, and it is so concerning since the supplement market is also an unregulated industry.

-Thousands of weight loss pills contain dangerous, illegal ingredients concocted by people who are not medically trained, with major health risks.
+Thousands of weight loss pills contain dangerous, illegal ingredients concocted by people not medically trained, with significant health risks.

-Plus, the ‘quick fix’ marketing of these products, with false testimonials endorsed by an actor in a white coat, tempt thousands of people seeking ‘weight loss help’.
+Plus, the ‘quick fix’ marketing of these products, with false testimonials endorsed by an actor in a white coat, tempts thousands of people seeking ‘weight loss help.’

-There are currently over 2 billion (and climbing) people that are obese in the world, and it is one of the biggest health problems that we face.
+There are currently over 2 billion (and climbing) people who are obese in the world, and it is one of the biggest health problems we face.
 The number has tripled in the last 50 years.

 If you have obesity or weight loss goals that you want to kickstart that will last, this post is for you.